-Another thing to keep in mind… if you plan to shoot in front of a busy backdrop and/or with props, simple clothing is the way to go.
-Too many patterns and colours take away from the photos and end up looking messy.
-If you’ll be shooting outside or against a simple backdrop, you still want to stick with 3 or 4 main colours, but maybe work in some different shades and textures.
+Another thing to keep in mind… if you plan to shoot in front of a patterned backdrop and/or with props, simple clothing is the way to go.
+Too many patterns and colors take away from the photos and end up looking messy.
+If you’ll be shooting outside or against a simple backdrop, you still want to stick with 3 or 4 main colors, but maybe work in some different shades and textures.
 I hear corduroy and velvet are making a comeback.

 At the end of the day, you want to look like you belong together, but you also don’t want to pull up looking like an army of nutcracker dolls.
 Make sense?

 Lastly, everyone should feel comfortable in what they are wearing.
 Don’t put your son in an itchy wool sweater or tie a ridiculously long ribbon in your daughter’s hair, this will only make for restless and moody kids.
 As for parents, you want to feel good in your clothing, so pick something that compliments your body (mom) and fits you properly (dad).